gitmehdis/mehdisole.github.io/_pages/books.md

 author_profile: true
 permalink: /books/
 ---
+- **A Brief History of Intelligence: Evolution, AI, and the Five Breakthroughs That Made Our Brains** – Max S. Bennett
+  <sub>An accessible look at how the brain works like a computer, great for those with little to no background in neuroscience like me, while drawing clear parallels to AI algorithms.</sub>

+- **When Breath Becomes Air** – Paul Kalanithi
+  <sub>A memoir that made me reflect on my mortality and what gives my life meaning.</sub>

+- **Atlas Shrugged** – Ayn Rand
+  <sub>I’ll also need some Peter Singer to keep the balance sharp.</sub>

+- **The Laws of Human Nature** – Robert Greene
+  <sub>My biggest takeaway is that I need to read about Ernest Shackleton's Antarctic expedition.</sub>

+- **Red Seas Under Red Skies: Gentleman Bastard, Book 2** – Scott Lynch
+<sub>My favorite chapter was "Reminiscence: By Their Own Rope."</sub>

 - **The Ministry for the Future: A Novel** – Kim Stanley Robinson
   <sub>Believable predictions of life in a changing climate, a gripping oppening, and bold ideas for fixing the future.</sub>